- Introduction

 In the BasicCountryInfoRequest we'll define the input for the data source, and in the BasicCountryInfoResponse we'll define the output of the data source.

 In the last section, we define the DEFINITION.
 The converter expects to find a variable with this name, that is an instance of the DataProductDefinition.
-In it we define some descriptions and a summary and also specify that the BasicCountryInfoRequest class is the one defining the request (input) and BasicCountryInfoResponse the response (output).
+In it we define a version number (for definitions in the test/UserName/ space it needs to be of the form 0.0.x), a title and description.
+We also specify that the BasicCountryInfoRequest class is the one defining the request (input) and BasicCountryInfoResponse the response (output).

 Defining the request